 The siege of Adriata

 Hybern attacks his city.
-Despite the standing feud, the Night Court marches to defend Adriata — and Tarquin, at first, suspects they have come to help finish Summer off.
+Standing feud and all, the Night Court marches to defend Adriata — and he assumes, fair enough, that we've come to finish Summer off.

 06